Lake Conference Center

 We recommend that each child bring the following clothing and supplies when attending a conference at Silver Lake:

 Cell phones are NOT permitted and will be confiscated.
-Please do NOT bring pets, pocket knives, fireworks, gum, candy, food or valuables including electronic and handheld devices: cell phones, radios, mp3 players, cd players, beepers, laptops, walkmans or video games.
-Silver Lake cannot be responsible for items that may be lost, stolen or broken.
+Please do NOT bring: alcohol, illegal drugs, weapons, expensive jewelry, pets, pocket knives, fireworks, gum, candy, food, or valuables, including electronic and handheld devices: cell phones, radios, mp3 players, CD players, beepers, laptops, walkmans, or video games.
+Silver Lake cannot be responsible for items that may be lost, stolen, or broken.

 In the tradition of United Church of Christ summer camps and conferences, Silver Lake Deans and Counselors are volunteer leaders predominantly from UCC Churches.
 They make a one week (or more) commitment to Silver Lake as a form of service to the church and the Christian community.
 Deans are selected by the Co-Directors, in conjunction with the Silver Lake Board.
-Deans attend a training weekend in March, develop their conference program and recruit their volunteer staff of counselors.
+Deans attend a training weekend in March, develop their conference program, and recruit their volunteer staff of counselors.
 Counselors are at least 16 years old and most have been recommended by local church pastors.
-Counselors also attend training sessions at Silver Lake.
+Counselors must attend training sessions at Silver Lake and do online training as well.
+We perform background checks through an outside security company, Praesidium, on all volunteers over 18.

 We have found throughout our long and rich history of summer conferences that conferees make new friends faster and easier if they room with new people.
 We encourage parents to help their children understand that part of the Silver Lake experience is making new friends.
 If your child registers for a conference with a close friend, please assure the children that they will see each other throughout the day even if they are not assigned to the same cabin or bunkroom.

-Scholarships and financial aid is available through many local churches, please check with your local church regarding assistance in paying for a conference at Silver Lake.
+Scholarships and financial aid are available through many local churches.
+Please check with your local church regarding assistance in paying for a conference at Silver Lake.
 Scholarships are also available, on a limited basis, through the Scholarship Fund of Silver Lake.
-Please call us to request an application, money need not be a barrier for attending.
-860.364.5526.
+The scholarship application is available through your online account.
+Please call us for more information.
+Money need not be a barrier for attending.

-All conferees must bring a current Health Form with them on Check-In day; it will be returned to you on Check-Out day.
-Connecticut Law prohibits Silver Lake Conference Center from admitting any child without a current health form signed by a physician.
-Please make sure that the health form is updated with proper emergency contacts, allergies, etc. and copy of insurance card.
+Connecticut Law prohibits Silver Lake Conference Center from admitting any child without a current Doctor's Signature Page signed by a physician.
+Please make sure that your online record is updated with proper emergency contacts, allergies, etc.

 A full-time nurse is on site for medication administration and minor medical needs.
 If there is a medical emergency, every effort will be made to contact you (parent/guardian) immediately.
 Your child's medical insurance (or yours) will be used first by the physician or emergency medical service.
 Silver Lake provides limited medical coverage for accidental injury, subject to the group policy terms and conditions.
 Pre-existing conditions must be covered by the parent's medical plan.
 Conferees who are not medically restricted are expected to participate fully in all activities, programs, meals, worship, and recreation.

-If your child has special physical, mental, developmental or dietary needs, that require special support, please contact the Co-Directors prior to the start of the conference.
-Every reasonable effort will be made to meet your child’s special needs.
+If your child has special physical, mental, developmental, or dietary needs that require special support, please contact the camp prior to the start of the conference.
+Every reasonable effort will be made to meet your child's special needs.

-Please inform the Conference Center Co-Directors of any special circumstances that your child may be facing prior to arriving at Silver Lake.
-A recent death of a loved one, family divorce, or a change in medication may contribute to a child’s behavior while at Silver Lake and any information you share with us will assist us in understanding and meeting the needs of your child.
-All information shared with the Co-Directors will be handled confidentially.
+Please inform the camp of any special circumstances that your child may be facing prior to arriving at Silver Lake.
+A recent death of a loved one, family divorce, or a change in medication may contribute to a child's behavior while at Silver Lake and any information you share with us will assist us in understanding and meeting the needs of your child.
+All information shared with the camp will be handled confidentially.

 Any conferee who uses illegal drugs or alcohol, abusive language, promotes or participates in sexual behavior/misconduct, or demonstrates aggressive/violent behavior will be asked to leave Silver Lake immediately.
-The conferee’s parents/guardians and church pastor will be notified so that counseling or other relevant services may be arranged to assist the conferee and family.
-All issues related to misconduct will be managed by the Conference Center Co-Directors.
+The conferee's parents/guardians and church pastor will be notified so that counseling or other relevant services may be arranged to assist the conferee and family.
+All issues related to misconduct will be managed by the Executive Director or Alternate Directors in his absence.

 The American Camp Association has these excellent guides to preventing and coping with homesickness: